SGDInstitute/apollo/content/collections/pages/mblgtacc/sponsorship-packages.md

                   - ''
               -
                 cells:
-                  - 'Logo on signage and in program book'
+                  - 'Logo printed in program and on signage'
                   - X
                   - X
                   - X